Box vs Office 365 comparison

 Find out what your peers are saying about Box vs. Office 365 and other solutions.
 Updated: March 2024.

-Box is ranked 2nd in Content Collaboration Platforms with 10 reviews while Office 365 is ranked 3rd in Content Collaboration Platforms with 15 reviews.
+Box is ranked 2nd in Content Collaboration Platforms with 37 reviews while Office 365 is ranked 3rd in Content Collaboration Platforms with 54 reviews.
 Box is rated 8.4, while Office 365 is rated 8.4.
-The top reviewer of Box writes "User-friendly, easy to navigate, and has helpful support".
-On the other hand, the top reviewer of Office 365 writes "Excellent technical support, easy to install, but the price, while affordable, could be improved".
-Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, IBM FileNet and Egnyte, whereas Office 365 is most compared with Atlassian Confluence, Amazon WorkDocs, Citrix ShareFile, Dropbox and Microsoft OneDrive.
+The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+On the other hand, the top reviewer of Office 365 writes "Great vulnerability insights, offers very impressive cash savings, and offers great information security tools".
+Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Egnyte and IBM FileNet, whereas Office 365 is most compared with Atlassian Confluence, Amazon WorkDocs, Citrix ShareFile, Dropbox and Microsoft OneDrive.
 See our Box vs. Office 365 report.

 See our list of best Content Collaboration Platforms vendors.